 This is process of diffusion of solvent molecule from a region where there is higher concentration (low solute concentration) to a region where there is lower concentration (higher solute concentration) across a semi-permeable or selectively permeable membrane.
 To give an example of osmosis, let us assume the conditions shown in Figures 1-14 & 1-15, with pure water on one side of the cell membrane and a solution of sugar and sodium chloride on the other side.
 When a substance is dissolve in water the concentration of water molecule in the solution is less than that of pure water of equal volume.
-If the solution is placed on one side of the membrane that is permeable to water and not to solute and an equal volume of water is placed on the other side, water molecule diffuse down their concentration gradient into the solution.
-This process of diffusion of solvent molecule to a region in which there is a higher concentration of solute to which the membrane is impermeable is called osmosis.
+If the solution is placed on one side of the membrane that is permeable to water and not to solute and an equal volume of water is placed on the other side, water molecule diffuses down their concentration gradient into the solution.
+This process of diffusion of solvent molecule to a region in which there is a higher concentration of solute to which the membrane is impermeable is

-Fig. 2.6: Demonstration of Osmotic Pressure caused by Osmosis at a Semipermeable Membrane be isotonic, those with higher osmolality are called hypertonic, while those with lesser osmolality are said to be hypotonic.
+Fig. 2.6: Demonstration of Osmotic Pressure caused by Osmosis at a Semipermeable Membrane

+Fig. 2.7: Osmosis at a Cell Membrane when a Sodium Chloride Solution is placed on One Side of the Membrane and Water is placed on the Other Side be isotonic, those with higher osmolality are called hypertonic, while those with lesser osmolality are said to be hypotonic.
 (Figure 1-16).